charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Conclusion

 Based on track listens and track interest _Podington Bear_ is the most popular FMA artist followed by _Kevin Macleod, Chris Zabriskie_ and _Jahzzar_.
-The most popular contest album is “Entries” with 495,429,777 album listens.
-The “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is a the most popular soundtrack album with 1,533,769 album listens. _Chris Zabriskie’s_ album titled “Cylinders” is the most popular album by an individual artist called with 1,363,291 listens.
+The most popular contest album is “Entries” and the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is the most popular soundtrack album. _Chris Zabriskie’s_ album titled “Cylinders” is the most popular album by an individual artist.
 The most popular song on the FMA by an individual artist is “Night Owl” by _Broke For Free_ with the largest number of listens and interest.

-Track listens and track interest are good indicators of popularity and are be correlated based on my analysis.
+Track listens and track interest are good indicators of popularity and are correlated based on my analysis.
 I found that there is a strong correlation between listens and interest for artists that have under 1 million track listens and interest counts.
 The most popular artists have a larger number of track interest counts than track listens.
 The correlation between listens and interest is present for the majority of artists on the FMA because as track listen count increases so does the track interest count.

-I found that for the majority of the most popular FMA artists are located in the U.S.A along west and east coasts.
-Western Europe has a large FMA artist base but the most popular FMA artists are located in the United States which most likely due to the fact that the FMA was created by an American based radio station.
+I found that the majority of the most popular FMA artists are located in the United States along the west and east coasts.
+Western Europe has a large FMA artist base but the most popular FMA artists are located in the United States which is most likely due to the fact that the FMA was created by an American based radio station.

 ## References